molgenis/molgenis_apps-legacy/doc/compute/01_compute_introduction.md

 ###Load software modules
 In your protocols typically will want to use of some software tools that are already installed on the backend where your scripts will be run.
 However, the path to these tools may vary between different backends.
 One solution to this is to put the tools in the '$PATH$', so that you can just call them without specifying the path.
 We recommend as best practice to use the [Module system]().
 On two backends, i.e. 'cluster.gcc.rug.nl' and 'grid.sara.nl', we made it quite easy for you to do so.
-The following statement will load a tool, say $yourModule$, to the path.
+The following statement will load a tool, say ${yourModule}, to the path.

->module load yourModule
+>module load ${yourModule}

 On the two backends, the following modules are available so far: